imgopi41/Calculator_Project/README.md

 # Calculator_Project
 This is Calculator Project using HTML
-This is project involves many special command and more than 2 class are defined.
+This project involves many special commands and more than 2 classes are defined.
-And also this code and also be written by using CSS.
+This code can also be written using CSS.